ddeveloper72/milestone-5-project/README.md

     1. Log into Heroku
     2. Select New and Create new App.
     3. Create a App name, select the region.

-        - then Create app.
+        * then Create app.

     4. Select Resources tab, search for add-on

-        - Add Heroku Postgres SQL database, choosing the free hobby plan.
+        * Add Heroku Postgres SQL database, choosing the free hobby plan.

     5. Select the Settings tab, then select Reveal Config Vars

-        - Verify the new `DATABASE_URL` and value is there for the Postgres database.
+        * Verify the new `DATABASE_URL` and value is there for the Postgres database.
-        - Add in the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the heroku Config Vars to enable connection to the AWS S3 bucket
+        * Add in the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the heroku Config Vars to enable connection to the AWS S3 bucket
-        - Add in the `STRIPE_PUBLISHABLE` and `STRIPE_SECRET` keys to the heroku Config Vars to enable connection to Sripe.
+        * Add in the `STRIPE_PUBLISHABLE` and `STRIPE_SECRET` keys to the heroku Config Vars to enable connection to Sripe.
-        - Add in the `EMAIL_HOST_USER` and the `EMAIL_HOST_PASSWORD` details to the heroku Config Vars for the email password reset system.
+        * Add in the `EMAIL_HOST_USER` and the `EMAIL_HOST_PASSWORD` details to the heroku Config Vars for the email password reset system.
-        - Copy and paste the key, value, pairs into the workspace settings, but not the Postgres database URL in VSCode used for environmental settings (see above).
+        * Copy and paste the key, value, pairs into the workspace settings, but not the Postgres database URL in VSCode used for environmental settings (see above).
-        - Add a new `SECRET_KEY` key, value pair from your VSCode environmental settings to the heroku Config Vars.
+        * Add a new `SECRET_KEY` key, value pair from your VSCode environmental settings to the heroku Config Vars.
+        * Our static files are not hosted on Heroku, so set DISABLE_COLLECTSTATIC to 1 in the Config Vars.

     6. Copy these config Vars from the .vscode/settings.json file and this time include the Postgres URL data.
+    7. Don't forget to update the allowed hosts for Heroku in your Django settings file.
+    8. Lastly, becasse our code is deployed to GitHub, select the deploy tab in Heroku and connect the app to the GitHub repository.
+Then select automatic deploment from the _master_ branch.
+This way deployments from VSCode to the master branch, will be automatically pulled by Heroku.

+    ```Python

+    ALLOWED_HOSTS = [
+    os.environ.get('localhost', '127.0.0.1'),
+    'ddeveloper72-custom-drone.herokuapp.com'
+    ]

+    ```

     In VSCode - Part 2